8 Project Management Trends in 2025 – Where Are We Headed?

 The term “fail cheap” is not new, yet it is particularly important in this context.
 It makes sense to recognize failure early and take appropriate action before the damage becomes even greater.
 This supports the cultural change needed in the future towards successful project failure.

-Our tip: Ensure from the top down that failed projects can be recognized as such and aborted.
+Our tip: Ensure from the top down that failed projects can be recognized as such and terminated.
 This requires a cultural change throughout the company that takes away the project managers’ fear of failure.

 Special Download: 10 Vital PMO Success Factors (PDF file)